Faculty and Staff

 - Engineering Assistant, Armentrout, Roebuck and Company, Athens, Georgia (1989 – 1994)

-- Chairman, ACI Committee 437 (Strength Evaluation of Existing Concrete Structures)
+- Chair, ACI Committee 437 (Strength Evaluation of Existing Concrete Structures)

-- Member, ASME Boiler and Pressure Vessel Code: Section X (Design of Fiber Reinforced Plastic Pressure Vessels).
+- Member, ASME Boiler and Pressure Vessel Code: Section X (Design of Fiber Reinforced Pressure Vessels).

 - Professional Engineer: South Carolina